-- Review the staff CPD programme to ensure information is updated, particularly that child on child abuse, sexual violence and sexual harassment and harmful sexual behaviour is understood by all staff, and to ensure there is an annual review of online safety. - Consider how barriers to reporting could be overcome for children with SEND or physical health issues. - Check Safer Recruitment processes are compliant. - Take the lead responsibility for implementing and monitoring the effective use of the 'digital and technology standards' within schools and ensure that the filtering and monitoring standards are implemented and understood by all staff and their role within it. https://www.gov.uk/guidance/meeting-digital-and-technology-standards-in-schools-and-colleges - Receive relevant training (along with any Deputy DSLs) at least every two years and Prevent awareness training.
+- Ensure the Safeguarding Children Policy is reviewed when legislation/guidance changes and at least annually, is available publicly and that parents are aware of the role of the school in safeguarding children including referral to other agencies. - Review the staff CPD programme to ensure information is updated, particularly that child on child abuse, sexual violence and sexual harassment and harmful sexual behaviour is understood by all staff, and to ensure there is an annual review of online safety. - Consider how reporting barriers can be overcome for children with SEND/physical health issues. - Check Safer Recruitment processes are compliant. - Receive relevant training (along with any Deputy DSLs) at least every two years and Prevent awareness training.
 The DSL and their Deputies must seek out additional learning opportunities (this might be via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) to ensure their knowledge and skills are refreshed regularly (at least annually) and they are aware of any change in requirements, including through their local safeguarding children partnership.
 Training should provide designated safeguarding leads with a good understanding of their own role, and the processes, procedures, and responsibilities of other agencies, particularly children's social care.